pabstaaron/AutoCoffeeMaker/flask_server/README.md

     To run the flask server you need to install

     Python 3 (3.5.2).
-Make sure you add Python to %PATH% on install Using the defualt python package manager (pip) install flask.
+Make sure you add Python to %PATH% on install Using the defualt python package manager (pip) install flask, and pyserial
         - If pip is not available as a command, it means pip is not in your system path

     pip install Flask
+    pip install pyserial

 RUN:
     To run the program we use python app.py